openmeteo/pthelma/man/loggertodb.rst

 by Antonis Christofides, for the old openmeteo.org database.
 ``loggertodb`` is essentially ``autoupdate`` adapted to the hydria database for the Odysseus project, and later to the enhydris database.
-This version of ``loggertodb`` has nothing to do with versions prior to 1.0.0, which were completely different, in a different programming language (Perl rather than Python), and not based on ``autoupdate``.
+This version of ``loggertodb`` has nothing to do with versions older than 2005, which were completely different, in a different programming language (Perl rather than Python), and not based on ``autoupdate``.

 Copyright (C) 2005-2012 National Technical University of Athens